 Here’s a menu of some of the options that you will find when you look for writers online.

-As you’re reviewing your options, you’ll need to decide whether you are looking for an individual, or whether you want to use a marketplace to find multiple writers.
-Another option to consider is whether you’re looking for someone who does general online marketing (content writing included), or a writing specialist.
+As you’re reviewing your options, you’ll need to decide if you are looking for an individual or if you’d rather use a marketplace to find multiple writers.
+Another option to consider is whether you’re looking for someone who does general online marketing (content writing included) or a writing specialist.
 Finally, you’ll also need to make sure that the writing is free from errors and in alignment with your goals for style and tone.